gwastro/ml-mock-data-challenge-1/README.md

-# MLGWSC-1 - Machine Learning Gravitational-Wave Search (Mock Data) Challange
+# MLGWSC-1 - Machine Learning Gravitational-Wave Search (Mock Data) Challenge

 ## Introduction

-Welcome to the first machine learning gravitational-wave search mock data challange hosted by the Albert-Einstein-Institut Hannover and the Friedrich-Schiller Universität Jena.
+Welcome to the first machine learning gravitational-wave search mock data challenge hosted by the Albert-Einstein-Institut Hannover and the Friedrich-Schiller Universität Jena.
 In this challenge participants are tasked with finding gravitational-wave signals of varying complexity in a noisy background.
 Entries are evaluated on metrics which are used to